 Throughout this process, the athletic academic advisor assists student-athletes with course registration and scheduling.
 Additionally, they coordinate tutoring and study hall sessions for student-athletes who need more academic support.
 The athletic academic advisor monitors a player’s eligibility during college and helps them prepare for a career after graduation through student-athlete development.

 Morehouse seeks to cultivate an academic community that encourages tolerant, respectful, and non-discriminatory behavior from all of its members.
 An environment that promotes communication, fairness, and deference among students, faculty, staff, and administration is of our highest priorities.
 To ensure we appropriately facilitate these behaviors, we instituted policies that provide a medium for resolving discrepancies of an academic nature by allowing students to file a grievance against Morehouse community members.
-You file a formal academic grievance with the Office of Academic Affairs through the Parent and Student Success Advocate, Ms. Quisha Mathis, only after an informal resolution has been rendered by the professor, academic program director, and the divisional chair.
+You may file an informal academic grievance with the department chair in which you have the grievance.
+You may follow up with the dean of the division, if you have further questions regarding the academic grievance, only after the informal resolution has been rendered by the professor and the department chair.

 Academic Skills Enhancement Coaching

 Academic coaching is available to help students overcome obstacles that may interrupt or impede their academic progress and achievement.
 An Academic Skills Enhancement Specialist trained in teaching effective college success skills is available to help students identify their unique learning strengths, develop individual plans for academic support, and promote self-confidence and agency.

 - test-preparation/ test anxiety